Master's Degree Programs

 M.S. in Curriculum and Instruction – RESEARCH M.S.

-The M.S. in curriculum and instruction prepares students for advanced work in education.
-In some cases, work leading to the degree prepares students to enter a new career as an educational specialist (e.g., curriculum developer, content-area specialist, school department head, curriculum supervisor, early childhood specialist, ESL or bilingual teacher, or reading teacher).
+The M.S. in Curriculum and Instruction prepares students for advanced work in education.
+In some cases, work leading to the degree prepares students to enter a new career as an educational specialist (e.g., curriculum developer, content-area specialist, school department head, curriculum supervisor, early childhood specialist, bilingual teacher, or reading teacher).
 In other cases, it prepares students to perform at a higher level in their existing job.
 In yet other cases, it prepares students for Ph.D. study.
 Motivations for master's degree work include professional updating, maintenance of accreditation, acquisition of new perspectives and skills, development of specialized knowledge, preparation to work with student teachers, preparation for leadership among teachers, and preparation for advanced graduate study.

 M.S. in Curriculum and Instruction—Named Options (Teacher Certification)

-This pathway to an M.S. in curriculum and instruction prepares students for a career in education as a licensed teacher.
-Students come to the program with a depth of content knowledge in their content area and work to build the skills and evidence needed to enter a secondary classroom as a newly licensed teacher.
+This pathway to an M.S. in Curriculum and Instruction prepares students for a career in education as a licensed teacher.
+Students come to the program with a depth of knowledge in their content area and work to build the skills and evidence needed to enter a classroom as a newly licensed teacher.
 Motivations for master's degree work in this program include an interest in working with adolescents in middle and high schools, a heightened focus on engaging in socially just teaching practices, a goal of building on content knowledge to connect with a wide array of students, and foster growth and development.

 Students apply to the Master of Science in Curriculum and Instruction through one of the named options: